-To assess the validity of the alternative modeling approaches, we implemented the knowledge used in the experiments into different constraint-satisfaction networks.
-All networks consisted of the whole material participants needed to learn before the experiment (see Figure 4).
-We used 9 nodes representing the symptoms, 9 nodes representing the explanations (chemicals), and several connections representing the relations between those nodes.
+To assess the validity of the alternative modeling approaches, we implemented the knowledge used in the experiments into different constraint-satisfaction networks (see Figure 3.4 for an example).
+All networks consisted of the complete material participants needed to learn before the experiment.
+We used 9 nodes representing the symptoms, 9 nodes representing the explanations (chemicals), and connections representing the relations between those nodes.
 Nodes representing explanations were interconnected by inhibitory links, because the symptoms of each trial were caused by only one chemical.
-Explanations and symptoms were interconnected by excitatory links.
+Symptoms were connected to their associated explanations by excitatory links.